jkempf42/kube-volttron/README.md

 and are not discussed in the deployment instructions.
 Adding Postgres is a future enhancement.

-- Once your Volttron Central is deployed, move to your gateway node and follow the directions in the `README.md` file to deploy the gateway node.
+- Once your Volttron Central is deployed, change to the `gateway-node` directory and follow the directions in the `README.md` file to deploy the gateway node.

 ## Versions